Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 As much as I love Vietnam for their culture, and food, and affordability, they aren’t particularly well known as a snorkeling and diving location.
 In large part, that’s because of their proximity to the South China and East Vietnam Seas, which batter the Vietnamese coastline with westward currents.

 Are these the best reefs in the world for snorkelers?
-No. But, if you’re in Vietnam and are missing being in the water, they are a pretty good option!
+Still no. But, if you’re in Vietnam and are missing being in the water, they’re plenty good enough for a fun dive!

 While there are plenty of beaches to check out on the mainland, the beaches on the Cham Islands have a couple major benefits that can make them worth adding to your itinerary.